prasang-gupta/chatbot-monitoring/output/nlu_card.md

 - What should I do?
 My card has been stolen!
 - My card was stolen last night.
 - Could you assist me in finding my lost card?
+## intent: order_physical_card
-## intent: order_physical_card- How much does it cost for a physical card?
+- How much does it cost for a physical card?
 - Where can the cards be delivered?
 - What do i do to get a physical card?
 - Can I request a card?